 11 Little-Known Turmeric Benefits for Glowing Skin and Hair

-You’ve seen its fluorescent yellow color and tasted its pungent flavor, but this kitchen spice also has powerful beauty benefits.
-Here’s how it plays a role in your beauty routine.
+You've seen its fluorescent yellow color and tasted its pungent flavor, but this kitchen spice also may have powerful benefits for your skin and hair.
+Here's how it can play a role in your skincare routine.

 It brightens the skin